JustinSanchez12/Project-0-AI-Summarizer/README.md

 # AI Webpage Summarizer
-This is an intro into learning AI tool calling by creating a webpage summarizer.
+ This is an intro project on learning how to use AI by creating a web page summarizer